virgesmith/neworder/doc/examples/hello_world.md

 # Hello World

-This simplest example is illustrates of the structure required, and how it fits together.
-All the code is extensively commented.
-The code can be run like so:
+This simplest example illustrates the structure required, how it fits together and how it's executed by the framework.
+The annotated python code can be found here: [examples/hello_world/model.py](examples/hello_world/model.py).

+To run the model:

 ```bash
 python examples/hello_world/model.py